revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-Provided that the method isn’t virtual, it won’t be overridden.
-However, if the class is inheriting from a base class that contains a virtual member function, you can use the `<sealed>` modifier to avoid further overriding that member function.
+Provided that the method isn’t virtual, it won’t be overridden.However, if the class is inheriting from a base class that contains a virtual member function, you can use the `<sealed>` modifier to avoid further overriding that member function.

 </blockquote>